jonmpan/react-portfolio/README.md

 [Deployed Here](https://www.jonmpan.com)

 Welcome to the github repo for my portfolio.
 You can copy this repo and use it for yourself if you so incline.
 Built with create-react-app and some boilerplate server/express code.
 Although right now there isn't any backend functionality, this portfolio is set up to handle backend functionality.
 Styled with Materialize.
 Deployed on heroku.
+Testing.

 ![Image of Portfolio](readme/p-portfolio.png)